MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-peercaching-and-getconfigurationflags.md

 ---
 title: bitsadmin peercaching and getconfigurationflags
-description: Windows Commands topic for **bitsadmin peercaching and getconfigurationflags** - Gets the configuration flags that determine if the computer serves content to peers and can download content from peers.
+description: Windows Commands topic for bitsadmin peercaching and getconfigurationflags, which gets the configuration flags that determine if the computer serves content to peers and can download content from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 124ddc15-3444-4bd5-96e5-c6bfabe4f9c2

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 124ddc15-3444-4bd5-96e5-c6bfabe4f9c2
 author: coreyp-at-msft